-Sony’s controller design had barely changed over the years.
-As a matter of fact, the very first DualShock controller is nearly identical to the previous generation’s DualShock 3 at first glance.
+Sony’s controller design has barely changed over the years.
+The very first DualShock controller is nearly identical to the previous generation’s DualShock 3 at first glance.
 This was viewed as something of an “if it’s not broken, don’t fix it” approach on Sony’s part.

-However, the latest DualShock 4 controller has indeed proven that there is still room for growth, as evident from the refreshed design and several convenient new features.
+However, the latest DualShock 4 controller has indeed proven that there’s still room for growth.
+This is particularly evident from the refreshed design and several convenient new features.

-As can be seen from the above picture, the DualShock 4 is a tad bigger and incorporates a much sleeker design than its predecessor while also being more ergonomic.
+As can be seen from the above picture, the DualShock 4 is a bit bigger and sports a much sleeker design than its predecessor, while also being more ergonomic.

-In terms of functionality, it is superior in nearly every regard – smaller and more responsive analogue sticks, much more comfortable triggers, a headphone jack, a built-in mono speaker and a touchpad.
+In terms of functionality, it is superior in nearly every regard.
+It includes smaller and more responsive analog sticks, much more comfortable triggers, a headphone jack, a built-in mono speaker, and a touchpad.
 It also swaps Sony’s Sixaxis motion detection technology for a much more reliable gyroscope/accelerometer combination.

 The Xbox One Controller

 Microsoft’s latest controller is a much subtler improvement on its predecessor, the Xbox 360 controller.
-The latter was often hailed as one of the best controllers of all time, especially for PC, so Microsoft stuck with the tried and true formula for the 360’s successor as well.
+The latter was often hailed as one of the best controllers of all time, especially for PC, so Microsoft stuck with the “tried and tested” formula for the 360’s successor as well.

-The Xbox One controller appears less bulky than the 360 one, while also adopting a much cleaner and more minimalistic design.
-It gets rid of the 360 controller’s colorful and conspicuous buttons and introduces a couple of practical changes too.
+The Xbox One controller appears less bulky than the 360 one, while also adopting a much cleaner and more subtle design.
+It gets rid of the 360 controller’s colorful and conspicuous buttons and introduces a couple of practical changes, too.

-The Xbox One controller makes the shoulder buttons more responsive, the triggers larger and more comfortable, the thumbsticks are micro-textured to provide better stability and the lower weight makes the controller much more comfortable to hold.
-The biggest additions were a headphone jack and a completely redesigned D-pad, which was the 360 controller’s biggest flaw.
+In the Xbox One controller, the shoulder buttons are more responsive, the triggers are larger and more comfortable, the thumb sticks are micro-textured to provide better stability, and the lower weight makes the controller much more comfortable to hold.
+The biggest additions were a headphone jack and a completely redesigned D-pad, which was the Xbox 360 controller’s biggest flaw.